alex-rafael-13/alex-rafael-13/README.md

 ### Hi there Welcome to my ReadMe!👋

 ## About Me:
 Hi!
-My name is Alexis Rafael, I am an un and coming software engineer!
+My name is Alexis Rafael, I am an up and coming software engineer!

 ## Projects:
 - http://writers-block.onrender.com